It has become fashionable going out into the silence - To find a quiet sanctuary with plenty of time for contemplation.

 The Croft in Sweden is the sanctuary for our family - Where we can "hide" during the year from a hectic everyday life, and get the mental batteries recharged.

-Here there are fresh air, silence and nature ad libitum, as well as plenty of water for canooing and fishing ...
+Here We have fresh air, silence and nature ad libitum, as well as plenty of water for canooing and fishing ...

 Geographically, the Croft are located 1 km south of the town of Mårdaklev, the southernmost part of the Väster Götaland County, between Lake Storsjön and the river Ätran.